CharlieDigital/dn6-firebase/README.md

 # When prompted, download the emulators
 ```

+> ℹ️ Important note: I'm using non-default ports in these examples!

 At this point, you should see the following files added to your repo:

 ```